Mental health at work

 • Request an accommodation from your employer if you qualify and if it can help you do your job.
 Learning your rights and how to speak to your employer can give you the confidence to advocate for yourself.

 • Seek out advice and support from others who have had similar conditions.
-If you continue to work while stressed or ill, hearing from others who have had similar conditions can be helpful.
-This is one way to minimize negative affects on your work and well-being.
+If you continue to work while stressed or ill, it can help to hear from others who have had similar conditions.
+This is one way to minimize negative effects on your work and well-being.

 • Choose what to say to co-workers who want to know what you’re going through.
 You can decide how much of your mental health condition you want to disclose.

-• Learn to build your resilience and manage stress.
-This will serve you well in both times of poor mental health and times of relative wellness.
+• Learn to build your emotional intelligence to better and manage stress.
+This will serve you well in times of poor mental health and in times of relative wellness.

 • Use the activities from Manage anxious or depressive thoughts to help you with self-regulation techniques.
-The activities include audio clips, fillable forms or written instructions.
+The activities include audio clips, fillable forms and written instructions.

 To hear from others who have gone through mental issues at work, you can listen to the Mental health awareness videos.